ozmartian/vidcutter/README.md

 ### Arch Linux  (incl.
 Manjaro/etc.)

-Users can install directly from Arch's community repo since VidCutter has been added to Arch's official repos.
-There is also an AUR development version available.
+Users can install the stable version directly from the Arch Linux community repo packages or via AUR for the development version.

     LATEST STABLE RELEASE: